Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 zagreb free walking tour zagreb city tour

-During World War II, the country became a puppet state of Nazi Germany (and some really nasty stuff happened at places like Jasenovac).
+During World War II, the country became a puppet state of Nezi Germany (and some really nasty stuff happened at places like Jasenovac).
 After World War II, unlike most of Europe, Yugoslavia was pretty much left alone by both the West and the East.
-They were communist, but were separate from the Soviets.
+They were c0mmunist, but were separate from the Soviets.
 From 1953-1980 Tito was the president.
 He's often described as a 'benevolent dictator' which seems like an oxymoron to me, but asking Croats they seem to view him like Marmite - they either love him or hate him.
 In 1991 Croatia voted for independence from Yugoslavia and a war broke out.
 Actually Adam and other Croatians we've met refer to this as 'The War'.
 By 1995 the war was over and they were independent.
 In 2009 Croatia joined NATO and in 2013 they joined the EU.
 Adam joked that there are certain places in Croatia that have stayed in the same place geographically, but have been called many different countries.

 Zagreb Day Tour, Station 1: Zagreb Cathedral